-With scale-out, you combine multiple independent servers under a single system to distribute your SAP HANA data across multiples nodes (hosts).
-The main purpose of this approach is to overcome the limitations of a single server, but you can also use this approach to gain performance or to meet a specific application requirement.
-Several considerations must be accounted for this approach:
+With scale-out, you combine multiple independent servers under a single system to distribute your SAP HANA data across multiple nodes or hosts.
+The main purpose of this approach is to overcome the limitations of a single server.
+You can also use the scale-out approach to gain performance or to meet a specific application requirement.
+Several considerations must be accounted for when you use this approach:

-- Verify whether the application supports the scale-out approach. - ▶ Based on your specific scenario and application, decide whether the data must be partitioned by schemas, tables, or table segmentation.
+- Determine whether the application supports the scale-out approach. - Based on your specific scenario and application, decide whether the data must be partitioned by schemas, tables, or table segmentation.
 The data is then divided among different server nodes. - Assure that application-specific demands can be met, such as native applications with concurrent access that can benefit from distributed indexservers in different machines.
 If performance stress test data indicates that there are enough CPU cores on a single machine to process simultaneous threads, the overall performance can be better than multiple indexservers.

-IBM Power Systems servers support both scale-up and scale-out modes for SAP HANA systems to address the demand of different workloads as shown in Figure 1-16.
+IBM Power Systems servers support both scale-up and scale-out modes for SAP HANA systems to address the demands of different workloads as shown in Figure 1-16.

-Note: Configurations having a high number of processor cores per socket are orderable, but SAP has certified IBM Power10 servers for SAP HANA production systems only up to 20 cores per socket.
+Note: You can order a configuration with a high number of processor cores per socket.
+However, SAP certified IBM Power10 servers for SAP HANA production systems that contain a maximum of 20 cores per socket.

 IBM Power10 server for SAP HANA

 Power10 Scale-Out Power10 Scale-Out Power10 Midrange Power10 Enterprise

-Large er Number of SAP Systems
+er Number of SAP Systems

 S1022, L1022 S1024, L1024 E1050 E1080

-2U 1,2-socket 12,16,20 cores per socket^{)} Maximum - 40 cores Maximum - 4TB memory 4U 2-socket 12, 16, 24 cores per socket) Maximum - 48 cores Maximum - 8TB memory 4U 2, 3 or 4-socket 12, 18, 24 cores per socket^{†)} Maximum - 96 cores Maximum - 16TB memory 5U CECs + 2U Control Unit 4, 8, 12 or 16-socket 10, 12, and 15 cores per socket Maximum - 240 cores Maximum - 64TB memory
+2U 1,2-socket 12, 16, 20 cores per socket) Maximum - 40 cores Maximum - 4TB memory 4U 2-socket 12, 16, 24 cores per socket) Maximum - 48 cores Maximum - 8TB memory 4U 2, 3 or 4-socket 12, 18, 24 cores per socket) Maximum - 96 cores Maximum - 16TB memory 5U CECs + 2U Control Unit 4, 8, 12 or 16-socket 10, 12, and 15 cores per socket Maximum - 240 cores Maximum - 64TB memory